kinde-oss/react-native-sdk-0-5x/README.md

 React Native Client for `@kinde-oss/react-native-sdk-0-5x` Provides endpoints to manage your Kinde Businesses

-We only support the [Authorization Code Flow with PKCE](https://oauth.net/2/pkce/).
+We only support the recommended [Authorization Code Flow with PKCE](https://oauth.net/2/pkce/).
 For more information, please visit [https://kinde.com/docs](https://kinde.com/docs)

 ## Support Versions